wilding/KillaBites/README.md

 Questions:

+    chart
-    chart tab click behavior, click or doubleclick? chart sorted alphabetically or monthly by default? hover to highlight chart row? hover for picture? different colors or just red in chart? what about homepage popup?
+        chart tab click behavior, click or doubleclick? chart sorted alphabetically or monthly by default? hover to highlight chart row? hover for picture? different colors or just red in chart? what about homepage popup? homepage
+        filter or highlight recipes when ingredient clicked?

 Should I?